12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 The Imperial Palace is the primary residence of Japan’s Imperial Family, but the East Gardens are open and free to the public.

-The palce is surrounded by moats, stone walls, and gardens, and houses the has the Edo Castle Ruins.
+The palace is surrounded by moats, stone walls and gardens, and houses the Edo Castle Ruins.

 This is also where the Chidorigafuchi Moat encircles, but you’ll see cherry blossom trees in the park too.